Census Bureau must temporarily halt winding down operations

 The federal judge in San Jose late Saturday issued a temporary restraining order against the Census Bureau and the Commerce Department, which oversees the agency.
 The order stops the Census Bureau from winding down operations until a court hearing is held on Sept.
 17.

+The once-a-decade head count of every U.S. resident helps determine how $1.5 trillion in federal funding is distributed and how many congressional seats each state gets in a process known as apportionment.

-A coalition of cities, counties and civil rights groups had sued the Census Bureau, demanding it restore its previous deadline for finishing the census to the end of October, instead of using a revised plan to end operations at the end of September.
-They had argued the earlier deadline would cause the Census Bureau to overlook minority communities, leading to an inaccurate count that is used to determine how $1.5 trillion in federal funding is distributed and how many congressional seats each state gets.
+The temporary restraining order was requested by a coalition of cities, counties and civil rights groups that had sued the Census Bureau, demanding it restore its previous plan for finishing the census at the end of October, instead of using a revised plan to end operations at the end of September.
+The coalition had argued the earlier deadline would cause the Census Bureau to overlook minority communities in the census, leading to an inaccurate count.

+In her order, U.S. District Judge Lucy Koh wrote that previous court cases had concluded that it's in the public interest that Congress be fairly apportioned and that the federal funds be distributed using an accurate census.

+"Thus, the balance of the hardships and public interest tip sharply in Plaintiffs' favor," Koh said.

 CENSUS